Sieep-Coding/sieep-coding.github.io/src/pages/posts/reddit-has-a-bot-problem.md

 That doesn't mean Tencent is steering front-page content; there's no evidence of that, and by my account it's a passive financial stake.
 But it's a useful reminder that "a Chinese state-linked company has zero connection to this platform" isn't a safe assumption to start from either.

+I have no way of knowing whether a post was coordinated.
+What I can talk about is the incentive structure that makes this kind of claim likely to spread regardless.
 To be clear, I can't prove that one specific TIL post was planted by a state actor instead of just an overzealous history nerd.

 Nobody can determine that from a single post, but it's worth naming the broader pattern instead of shrugging it off.

 ---